Welcome to the 2019 season with Belle Creek Gardens!

 Karl has lived his whole life here except a short while in California and Hawaii.
 He says real paradise is right here.
 Karl’s parents were back-to-the landers and their interest in gardening, wild plants, and traditional country crafts appears to have rubbed off on him.
 His Grandma, Maymie, taught him a lot about country life, she lived here too for most of her later years.
 She convinced Karl that freedom and beauty, along with the time to enjoy them daily, is where paradise and wealth are found.

-Amanda is a PhD student in Conservation Sciences at the University of Minnesota where her research combines her interests in sustainable agriculture and strong local communities.
+Amanda is a PhD candidate in Conservation Sciences at the University of Minnesota where her research combines her interests in sustainable agriculture and strong local communities.
 When she needs a break from research and studying, her favorite tasks on the farm are picking berries and hazelnuts, making maple syrup, and getting all the produce set up on the display table for pick up days.
 Her favorite crop to grow is potatoes because harvesting them feels like digging for buried treasure.